 The following steps are within the reach of any SME and can be implemented rapidly, representing the main pillars of a simple, but robust, compliance policy:

-- Establish a relevant and adapted compliance policy:
+- Establish a relevant integrity policy adapted to SMEs:

 - Think about what your business does and what risks you are exposed to.